spartan-protocol/spartan-docs/docs/staking.md

 The actual harvestable amount depends on when the last harvest took place (DaysSinceLastHarvest) and is calculated as follows:
 ActualHarvest = IndividualMaxHarvest*DaysSinceLastHarvest

+Calculation example:
+If the reserve holds 9M $SPARTA and the vault claim percentage is 5% then the maximum harvestable amount per day would be 15K $SPARTA
+MaxHarvest = ReserveBalance/ErasToEarn * DaoClaim
+MaxHarvest = 9,000,000/30*0.05 = 15K $SPARTA

+Let's say the individual weight of an investor is 30% of the vault and the last harvest was a half day ago (0.5 days) then the maximum an individual investor would be able to harvest is 2250 $SPARTA
+ActualHarvest = MaxHarvest*PersonalWeight*DaysSinceLastHarvest
+ActualHarvest = 15,000 * 0.3 * 0.5 = 2250 $SPARTA

 ---